EXPLAINER-What happens next in the Trump election interference case? | Politics

 EXPLAINER-What happens next in the Trump election interference case?

+After prosecutors outline the charges and once, as expected, Trump enters a plea, a judge will set a schedule for pretrial motions and discovery, a period of months when prosecutors hand over documents and other evidence to defense lawyers.
+Trump’s attorneys will likely file a motion to dismiss in coming months, but those are rarely granted in criminal cases.

-Donald Trump was charged on Tuesday with conspiracy to defraud the U.S. and other crimes related to his efforts to overturn his 2020 presidential election loss.
+Donald Trump was set on Thursday to face charges in U.S. federal court of orchestrating a plot to overturn his 2020 presidential election loss.
 Here's what happens next.

-WHEN WILL TRUMP APPEAR IN COURT?
-Trump is set to make his first court appearance on Thursday, when prosecutors will outline the charges against him and a judge will set his bail conditions.
-He might enter a plea at that time, but his arraignment could also come at a later date.
+WHAT HAPPENS AFTER HE APPEARS IN COURT?
+After prosecutors outline the charges and once, as expected, Trump enters a plea, a judge will set a schedule for pretrial motions and discovery, a period of months when prosecutors hand over documents and other evidence to defense lawyers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)